IuricichF/TetraMesh/README.md

 # TetraMesh

-a C++ library for the topological representation of scalar fields defined on tetrahedral meshes
+A C++ library for the topological representation of scalar fields defined on tetrahedral meshes

 TetraMesh is a c++ library for topological representation implemengint the IA data structure, originally published in: